-- template A directory containing a project template directory, or a URL to a git repository. - abbreviations A dictionary of repository abbreviation definitions. - clone_to_dir The directory to clone the repository into. - checkout The branch, tag or commit ID to checkout after clone. - no_input Prompt the user at command line for manual configuration? - password The password to use when extracting the repository. - directory Directory within repo where cookiecutter.json lives.
+- template A directory containing a project template directory, or a URL to a git repository. - abbreviations A dictionary of repository abbreviation definitions. - clone_to_dir The directory to clone the repository into. - checkout The branch, tag or commit ID to checkout after clone. - no_input Do not prompt for user input and eventually force a refresh of cached resources. - password The password to use when extracting the repository.

+• directory - Directory within repo where cookiecutter.json lives.

-A tuple containing the cookiecutter template directory, and a boolean descriving whether that directory should be cleaned up after the template has been instantiated.
+A tuple containing the cookiecutter template directory, and a boolean describing whether that directory should be cleaned up after the template has been instantiated.